Saperart/concurrent-cryptography-service/README.md

 # Concurrent Cryptography Service

 >High-performance concurrent service for encrypting sensitive data (e.g. bank card numbers) using **AES-GCM** with strong guarantees of correctness, security and scalability.

+> **Note:** The implementation source code and project files are not publicly available due to NDA and course confidentiality policies.

 ---

 ## Overview